ufal/neuralmonkey/docs/source/overview.rst

 be subject of further *post-processing*.

 A *trainer* is a special case of a runner, the only one that actually modifies the model.
-It collects the objective functions and use them in an optimizer.
+It collects the objective functions and uses them in an optimizer.

 All of this is managed by a *TensorFlow manager*.
 Its basic capability is to execute runners on provided datasets.